One of the things that we wanted to do for this release was to split out the Windows Filtering Platform (WFP) from the Windows Security log connector.

 If you want to try out DPA for the first time, download it from the SolarWinds website.

-As a part of helping untangle compliance initiatives, a popular request on the federal side is FISMA (Federal Information Systems Management Act) Compliance and support for the Risk Management Framework (RMF).
-In this post, I'll outline what FISMA compliance is, we'll walk through FISMA bit-by-bit, and we'll talk about where SolarWinds products can help.
+As a part of an effort to help untangle compliance initiatives, a popular request on the federal side is FISMA (Federal Information Systems Management Act) Compliance and support for the Risk Management Framework (RMF).
+In this post, I’ll outline what FISMA compliance is, we’ll walk through FISMA bit-by-bit, and we’ll talk about where SolarWinds® products can help.

-What it actually means to take on what's commonly referred to as "FISMA Compliance" is described in several NIST (National Institute of Standards and Technology) publications.
-It's pretty impressive the amount of NIST publications out there, but there's really only a few we're interested in.
-A couple of these are FIPS (Federal Information Processing Standard) publications - usually when we think of FIPS we think of encryption, but here we're mostly focused on risk analysis.
+What it means to take on “FISMA Compliance,” is described in several NIST (National Institute of Standards and Technology) publications.
+The amount of NIST publications out there are impressive, but there are only a few we’re interested in.
+A couple of these are FIPS (Federal Information Processing Standard) publications—usually when we think of FIPS we think of encryption, but here we’re mostly focused on risk analysis.

-Here's a great summary, though wordy, of how all of that fits together:
+Here’s a great summary, though wordy, of how it all fits together: